-It always seemed to be in the way when we wanted supplies.
-We kept much of our canned food supplies under the bench seats and behind the back rests. that surround the table on three sides.
+When we bought the boat the salon table was made of marble.
+About an inch thick and weighed a ton.
+And the stantions holding the table were alwas in the way.
+We kept much of our canned food supplies in space under the seat cushon.
 To access the back we crawl behind the table to the appropriate seat for access, remove the cushions, remove the plywood that supports the cushions, dig out the supply then reverse the whole process to put it all back together again.

 I tried making a turntable type mount so the table could be rotated out of the way, but the mechanism got complex and eventually had to be abandoned.
 We ended up cutting the ends of the table, adding hinges so it made an access pathway to the storage.
 The design is not as straight forward as it may seem.
 The table also serves as the base for a double bed for guests.